Is Ascentria Care Alliance a detention center for immigrant children?

 How long are URMs in foster care?

-Will I be eligible to adopt my URM?
+Will I be eligible to adopt my URM foster child?

 Unlike traditional foster children, refugee minors are generally not eligible for adoption.
 However, recent policy changes from the Department of Children and Families (DCF) and The Office for Refugee Resettlement (ORR) now permits adoption of children in the URMP, under very specific circumstances.